Azure/autorest.typescript/docs/overview.md

       - README
       - rollup
       - tsconfig
+      - api-extractor.json

 2.  clientContextFileGenerator.ts

     - This generator is responsible for generating the clientContext file for a library
     - In the generated class all the Client level parameters are set as properties on this class
-      - The generated class extends coreHttp.Service client
+      - The generated class extends `coreHttp.Service` client

 3.  clientFileGenerator.cs